 Oh sure, I usually grumble along with friends when they complain about how “commercialized” the holidays have become but inside I am giddy with all things silver, red and green.

 I was raised by two women who love(d) the holidays and equally loved to decorate for them: my mom and my grandma.
-So when Christmas comes around each year and it is acceptable to play Christmas music (in my house that is the second week in November when my husband starts teasing me about whether I am gonna get a nervous twitch if I can’t start playing the music), I start reminiscing about Christmases past, present and future.
+So when Christmas comes around each year and it is acceptable to play Christmas music (in my house that is the second week in November when my husband starts teasing me about whether I am gonna get a nervous twitch if I can’t start playing the music), I start reminiscing about Christmases past, present, and future.

 I loved Christmas in my childhood home, but not only for the presents.

-What sticks with me are the memories we made getting ready for Christmas: making cookies, the great holiday parties, going for a drive to look at the lights in the neighborhoods, caroling with my 4-H troop, eating spaghetti and meatballs on Christmas Eve, going to church and driving past the luminaries afterwards, mom making a taffy pull for my friends and me.
+What sticks with me are the memories we made getting ready for Christmas: making cookies, the great holiday parties, going for a drive to look at the lights in the neighborhoods, caroling with my 4-H troop, eating spaghetti and meatballs on Christmas Eve, going to church and driving past the luminaries afterward, mom making a taffy pull for my friends and me.